 A wide variety of materials on freedom seekers and the Underground Railroad are available on the Internet.

 For other specifics on the UGRR in Chicago and Northeastern Illinois -- go the page for NE IL & Chicago.
-See also Larry McClellan's recent books on the UGRR South of Chicago and on
+See also Larry McClellan's recent books on the UGRR South of Chicago and on the journey of Caroline Quarlls.

 Network to Freedom of the National Park Service - This is the